-It is expected that Mr. Malone will own approximately []% of the outstanding voting power of SplitCo, which may be deemed to put him in a position to influence significant corporate actions and may discourage others from initiating a potential change of control transaction that may be beneficial to SplitCo stockholders.
+It is expected that Mr. Malone will own shares of SplitCo common stock representing approximately []% of the aggregate voting power of SplitCo, which may be deemed to put him in a position to influence significant corporate actions and may discourage others from initiating a potential change of control transaction that may be beneficial to SplitCo stockholders.

-], Mr. Malone beneficially owned shares of Liberty Braves common stock representing the power to direct approximately []% of the aggregate voting power of the Liberty Braves common stock and immediately following the Split-Off, Mr. Malone is expected to beneficially own shares of SplitCo common stock (based on [] shares of Liberty Braves common stock outstanding and [] notional shares representing the intergroup interests in the Braves Group attributed to the Liberty SiriusXM Group and the Formula One Group, in each case, as of []) representing the power to direct approximately]% of the aggregate voting power of the SplitCo common stock.
-Furthermore, although Mr. Malone is a party to an Exchange Agreement with Liberty Media whereby, among other things, Mr. Malone agreed to an arrangement under which his aggregate voting power in Liberty Media would not exceed 49% plus 0.5% (under certain circumstances), Mr. Malone is not expected to be an officer or director of SplitCo, thus, pursuant to the terms of the Liberty Media Exchange Agreement, SplitCo and Mr. Malone will not be required to and are not expected to enter into such an arrangement in connection with the Split-Off.
-As a result of Mr. Malone's ownership interests and voting power, it is expected that Mr. Malone may continue to be deemed to be in a position to influence significant corporate actions, including corporate transactions such as mergers, business combinations or dispositions of assets.
+], Mr. Malone beneficially owned shares of Liberty Braves common stock representing the As of [power to direct approximately []% of the aggregate voting power of the Liberty Braves common stock and immediately following the Split-Off, Mr. Malone is expected to beneficially own shares of SplitCo common stock (assuming the issuance of [] shares of New BATRA and [] shares of New BATRB based on (i) the exchange of [] shares of BATRA and [] shares of BATRB outstanding as of [(ii) the issuance of [] shares of New BATRA in connection with the settlement and extinguishment of 1,811,066 notional shares representing the intergroup interest in the Braves Group attributed to the Liberty SiriusXM Group as of September 30, 2022, and (iii) the assumption that no shares of BATRB are converted into shares of BATRA prior to the Split-Off) representing the power to direct approximately [1% of the aggregate voting power of the SplitCo common stock.
+Furthermore, although Mr. Malone is a party to the Liberty Media Exchange Agreement whereby, among other things, Mr. Malone agreed to an arrangement under which his aggregate voting power in Liberty Media would not exceed 49% plus 0.5% (under certain circumstances), Mr. Malone is not expected to be an officer or director of SplitCo, thus, pursuant to the terms of the Liberty Media Exchange Agreement, SplitCo and Mr. Malone will not be required to and are not expected to enter into such an arrangement in connection with the Split-Off, and therefore Mr. Malone could acquire beneficial ownership of [] additional shares of New BATRA or [] additional shares of New BATRB to control approval of general matters submitted to shareholders for approval, pursuant to which holders of shares of New BATRA and New BATRB would vote together as a single class.
+Immediately following the Split-Off, Mr. Malone will own [] shares of New BATRA and [] shares of New BATRB (estimated based on the number of shares of Liberty Braves common stock held by Mr.]), and therefore, it is expected that Mr. Malone may continue to be deemed to be in a Malone as of [position to influence significant corporate actions, including corporate transactions such as mergers, business combinations or dispositions of assets.
 This concentration of ownership could discourage others from initiating any potential merger, takeover or other change of control transaction that may otherwise be beneficial to SplitCo stockholders.